rexposadas/teleport/design.md

 ### Streaming logs

-We will use a broadcasting model to stream logs to multiple clients.
-Logs, stored in-memory, are sent to the receivers.
+We will use a pub/sub model to stream logs to multiple clients.
+Logs, stored in-memory, are sent to the subscribers.

+- Server stores logs in an in-memory buffer (publisher).
+- Clients wanting logs subscribes to receive messages. (subscriber)
+- Common to pub/sub models, when a subscriber starts receiving logs, it gets what's in the buffer followed by the feed.

 ## Client